junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ###### [TBA]

-> Grayle:
+> handled Grayle: River from ten minutes later use vortex manipulator comes back (got idea from Doctor escaping Pandorica), use Doctor's sonic lock the lights, punch Grayle, release Doctor/Cas, whisper to herself "it's gonna hurt", leave with "see you later", hint mention paradox, Doctor/Cas go save Amy/Dean, fight off guards/goons, blast open door, only find Amy (merge Chap.6 ending)
 >
-> handled Grayle: Grayle force tie Doctor/Cas, know them not human (bleeding grace, two hearts), make them collections; River from ten minutes later use vortex manipulator comes back (got idea from Doctor escaping Pandorica), use Doctor's sonic lock the lights, punch Grayle, release Doctor/Cas, whisper to herself "it's gonna hurt", leave with "see you later", hint mention paradox, Doctor/Cas go save Amy/Dean, only find Amy (merge Chap.6 ending)
+> they read River's book, spoil Dean/Cas sacrifice + Amy/Rory last farewell (keep it vague), River's broken wrist; Doctor freak out, try save Amy, focus on changing future
 >
-> Grayle read River's book (mentioned Dean/Cas sacrifice+Amy/Rory last farewell (keep it vague), River's broken wrist), Doctor freak out, try save Amy, change future
->
 > (keep hinting Cas can hear Angels)

-why can't River comes back ten more minutes earlier: "You try ride motorbike in traffic like this?
-I can tear the world apart if I got one minute wrong."

-future River comes, first sentence: "Hello, Sweetie.
-Again.
-What are you boys going to do without me?" sonic Grayle and knock him out. current River complain: "Oh I wanted to do it" future River: "You get to do it in ten minutes" warn them about paradox, whisper to her old self in the ear something ("it's gonna hurt")

 During handling Grayle: Grayle: "I want to know if it can feel pain" Cas: "Do you realize she's screaming?
 The others can hear." (more visual description of the tortured angel) (after finish Grayle) Doctor to Cas: "You talk about it like it's alive" River: "Like it's your own kind" Amy: "You said 'she'" River: "What are you, really?"
 (Cas handle trust issue with Doctor/River/Amy when Dean's not there endorse/defend/help him) Cas might let slip: "She has a name!" the tortured angel is Hael, the mother-son statues are Mirabel and Samandriel